cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 Science Grid <https://opensciencegrid.org/>`__), or an individual machine (see below), running the `HTCondor <https://htcondor.readthedocs.io/en/latest/>`_ job scheduler system then the analysis can be split up using the ``cwinpy_heterodyne_pipeline`` pipeline script (see :ref:`Running using HTCondor`).
-In some cases you may need to generate a proxy certificate to allow the analysis script to access proprietary frame files, e.g.,:
+In some cases you may need to
+`generate a SciToken <https://computing.docs.ligo.org/guide/auth/scitokens/#get>`__ to allow the analysis script to access proprietary frame files, e.g.,:

 .. code:: bash

-   ligo-proxy-init -p albert.einstein
+   htgettoken --audience https://datafind.ligo.org --scope gwdatafind.read -a vault.ligo.org --issuer igwn

 The ``cwinpy_heterodyne_pipeline`` should be used for most practical purposes, while ``cwinpy_heterodyne`` is generally useful for short tests.